vsbuffalo/eidos.vim/README.md

 ### Usage

-This autodetects `.slim` files, and automatically applies syntax highlighting to this filetype.
+This autodetects `.slim` and `.eidos` files, and automatically applies syntax highlighting to this filetype.